bzaczynski/microanalyst/docs/source/crunch.rst

  (...)

 .. note::
     It is assumed that genes are bijectively mapped to (microplate, well) pairs.
 If a gene occurs more than once, i.e. duplicates are found on one or more microplates, this may lead to undefined and faulty results.
+Textual warnings are issued for duplicate instances of genes.

 Instances of genes are also callable function objects::